-Well, first you have to buy a system.
-That fact is probably apparent, but after that, the math fun begins.
+Well, first you have to buy a solar system.
+That fact is probably apparent, but the math fun begins after that.
 You will bring the “receipt” of your solar system purchase to your tax processor the following year.
-The costs you claim can be all those you incurred in the following areas:
+The amount you claim can be from any of the following areas:

 - Solar equipment (including battery storage)

 - Freight shipping costs

 - Equipment purchased or rented (scaffolding or a man-lift, for example)

 - Permitting service costs

 - Contractor Costs (if you hire out instead of installing yourself)

 - Roofing Repairs or Replacement

 Even if you install the system yourself, which will have you dealing with the electrical code, approval, and permitting.
 In that case, you can still claim the equipment purchases and other items on the above list.

 Accounting for all your solar project costs, your tax processor can total those costs and use 30% of that sum to lower your taxes.
 For example, all said and done, you end up paying $21,000 for your solar energy system.
 That would give you a $6,300.00 solar tax credit, and you’ll pay $6,300.00 less in federal taxes.